 This is a challenge, after that period ends and if the debt is still not paid, the customer will eventually have to deal with another high interest rate on their outstanding account balance.

-In these cases, personal loans (because they have fixed and competitively lower rates) would therefore turn out to be the smarter and more viable option than a balance transfer.
+In these cases, best personal loans Singapore (because they have fixed and competitively lower rates) would therefore turn out to be the smarter and more viable option than a balance transfer.

 While in general, transferring your outstanding balance from a credit card of higher interest to that of a lower one can be a great strategy to help you save money.